 What is Binocular Vision Dysfunction?

+So, what is BVD?
 Have you ever wondered why, despite having two eyes, you only see one image?
 This is called binocular vision.
 Our brain is so intricate and complex that it’s able to turn two separate images into one clear image.
-In order for this to occur, it’s essential for the eyes to be in perfect alignment.
+For this to occur, the eyes need to be in in perfect alignment.
 In people who have good binocular vision, the eyes work in tandem and are perfectly in sync at all times, which allows them to send one clear, focused picture to the brain.

 But when the eyes do not work smoothly together and are not perfectly synchronized, this is called Binocular Vision Dysfunction.
 People with BVD struggle to see one clear image.
-This leads to discomfort such as headaches, dizziness, double or overlapping vision, and even problems reading.
+This leads to discomfort such as headaches, dizziness, double or overlapping vision, and even reading symptoms.
 Some even experience blurred vision and shadowed vision.

 For people who have BVD, their eyes are not in alignment (not in sync) so their eyes will transmit two images to the brain that are in slightly different positions to one another.
 The brain won’t accept this situation and responds by forcing the eye-aligning muscles to fix the problem by realigning the eyes.
 The realignment is only temporary and misalignment then recurs, which is followed closely by realignment.

 So there becomes a continuous cycle of image misalignment and realignment, which makes the brain believe things are moving, and as you can imagine, causes a great deal of eye muscle strain.
 The eyes become tired and sore, which can lead to a variety of unpleasant and sometimes painful symptoms, such as headaches caused by neck pain, chronic neck pain, shoulder pain, and face and eye pain while making eye movements.
-People with BVD may also experience difficulty concentrating.
+People with BVD may also experience difficulty concentrating and anxiety symptoms.

 Check if You have BVD